Mera and Island Peak Climbing - 26 Days

 • Trek along the deep ravines of the Khumbu Valley to reach Puiyan village.

-Leaving Puiyan village behind, you’ll continue traversing the forested trail.
+Leaving Puiyan village behind, you will continue traversing the forested trail.
 It leads to the high mountain pass of Kari La.
 After the pass, we descend to Panggom through bamboo and rhododendron forests.
 We climb Panggom Pass at 3174 meters on our way to Peeng Kharka Danda.
 We trek to Chalen Kharka via Ningshow village and Surke la.

 • Explore the deep ravine of Dudh Koshi and Makalu Barun National Park.